-Students at Lakeside Upper School have the option of participating in affinity, alliance, and learning groups.
-The groups are an important part of students’ learning and community experience.
+Students at Lakeside Upper School have the option of participating in affinity, alliance, and learning groups, and the groups are an important part of students’ learning and community experience.

 - An affinity group is a gathering of people who share an identity and recognize that their identity affects the way in which they move through the world.
 Although members of the group may share an identifier, not everyone may share the same life experiences.
 Affinity groups provide opportunities for students to reflect on a shared identity and their experiences within the context of the school and our community.

 - An alliance group is a gathering of people who identify as members of a group and/or for people who support and stand in solidarity with that group.